CalebBarnes/netlify-db-chat-app/mcp-tools/README.md

 ### 4. get_online_users

-Get list of currently online users with their status.
+Get a list of currently online users with their status.

 **Parameters:** None